 What Heavy Drinking Leads To

 Many people who find themselves in jail for a DUI or another alcohol related offense would never have thought of themselves as the type to ever get a DUI, much less spend time behind bars.
 They may also not have considered themselves to be a heavy drinker even though they meet the criteria outlined by the CDD.

 Rather than allow yourself to live in denial of any criminal charges you are facing and any alcohol problem you may have, if you have been charged with DUI/DWI or other alcohol related charge it is vital that you acquire knowledgeable legal representation to help you fight the criminal charges you are facing and seek help from a reputable alcohol treatment facility if necessary.
 With the proper legal representation, you can potentially stay out of jail and work to regain balance in your life.
-For a free consultation with one of Alpert Schreyer’s top rated DUI attorneys call us at 866-444-6363 today.
+For a free case evaluation with one of Alpert Schreyer’s top rated DUI attorneys call us at 866-444-6363 today.